Kongrith/Kongrith/README.md

-🎓 Graduated a D.Eng @KMITL where I studied the 🎯 doctoral thesis, namely "_Generation Expansion Planning Under Extended Conditions Using Simheuristic Approach_". ⚡ Working currently on the Electricity Generating Authority of Thailand (EGAT).
+🎓 Graduated a D.Eng @KMITL where I studied the 🎯 doctoral thesis, namely "_Generation Expansion Planning Under Extended Conditions Using Simheuristic Approach_".
-🖥️ Self-taught in AI technology.

 👯 Get married with `Miss.
 Apiwattanaree Sangkum`.
+⚡ Working currently on the Electricity Generating Authority of Thailand (EGAT).
+🖥️ Self-taught in AI technology relating to deep learning, reinforcement learning in the Energy Industry.

 Apart from tech-coding, I am also range from guitar hero, 😉 RTS gamer, 😄 Cat-Lover.
 👋 Nice to meet you all. 🔭 Travel below to know more... and 💬 Ask me about something ...